-Monitoring action Responsibility Frequency Performance Requirement Corrective Action Monitor aquatic ecology monitoring sites: Environmental Manager At least two events prior to commencement of No statistically significant changes between control and If significant differences are observed, an incident should be logged and an incident investigation carried out to
+Monitoring action Responsibility Frequency Performance Requirement Corrective Action Monitor aquatic ecology monitoring sites: Environmental Manager prior to commencement of mining.
+No statistically significant changes between control and If significant differences are observed, an incident should be logged and an incident investigation carried out to

-Monitoring action Responsibility Frequency Performance Requirement Corrective Action In situ water quality (at time and mining. impact sites and determine cause of changes and location of each aquatic ecology monitoring event); Annually for first 10 years of mining. post impact results develop corrective actions.
-Presence of aquatic weeds; from each monitoring Biannually thereafter. event.
-Fish species and abundance; and Monitoring to take place 6.6 Macroinvertebrate taxa and towards the end of the towards the end of the abundance. wet season.
+Monitoring action Responsibility Frequency Performance Requirement Corrective Action In situ water quality (at time and location of each aquatic ecology monitoring event); Presence of aquatic weeds; Annually for first 10 years of mining.
+Biannually thereafter. impact sites and between baseline and post impact results from each monitoring determine cause of changes and develop corrective actions.
+Fish species and abundance; and Macroinvertebrate taxa and abundance.
+Monitoring to take place towards the end of the wet season. event.
 Undertake statistical analysis of results including SIGNAL, PET and multivariate analysis.